-US tax reform update: Max Baucus issues energy tax reform proposal
+US tax reform update: senate finance chairman Baucus issues energy tax reform proposal - .PDF file.

 Senate finance committee chairman Max Baucus has issued a sweeping energy tax reform proposal, which calls for eliminating or phasing out dozens of existing tax incentives related to renewable and alternative energy production and efficiency.